 Porto bridges (or pontes, in Portuguese) are definitely the most appealing ones in the country.
-There are currently 6 over the river Douro.
+There are currently 6 over the Douro river.
 But their history traces back further, and even to other non-existent bridges!

 Ponte das Barcas (“Boats bridge”)

-What is it: Inaugurated 15th of August 1806 and designed by Carlos Amarante.
+What is it: Inaugurated on 15th of August 1806, and designed by Carlos Amarante.

 Using a series of boats holding wooden planks to cross a river was not an original idea.
 In fact, the earliest record of it, in Porto, traces back to 997 AD.